simonmichael/hledger_site/src/cookbook.md

 <!-- toc -->
 </div>

-**Goal for 2022:** This page aims to become the comprehensive list of concrete, actionable, task-oriented advice for hledger users on how to tackle common real-world problems, using hledger where possible, but pointing to other tools if more effective, and including placeholders where we don't yet have a good answer.
+This page aims to become the comprehensive list of concrete, actionable, task-oriented advice for hledger users on how to tackle common real-world problems.
+It is also where we collect random user docs and notes that have no better home.
+(Docs here will vary in age and quality.)

-**See also:**
-- <https://plaintextaccounting.org> and <https://wiki.plaintextaccounting.org> collect similar but more generic advice for any and all PTA tools.
-- If you don't yet know the basics of hledger, see the [home page](index.md), eg [How to get started](index.md#how-to-get-started).
-- When you find something that's not covered here, or you have a suggestion, we'd appreciate [a chat message](support.md) (or email).

 <!--
 Documentor tips: